 It's a good idea to make your first change a documentation change.
-It's quick and easy to do, ensures that you have a correctly configured machine, (including the required pre-requisite software), and gets you familiar with the contribution process.
-Use the following topics to help you get started:
+It's quick and easy to do, checks that you have a correctly configured machine, (including the required pre-requisite software), and gets you familiar with the whole process.
+Use the following sections to help you get started: